 Spanning the years 1943-1969, the Interdenominational Theological Center Audio Recordings Collection features recordings of sermons and presentations delivered to ITC students.
 Speakers include prominent ITC faculty and staff, clergy from other religious institutions, students, and visiting dignitaries.

 The Vivian Wilson Henderson Papers document the personal and professional activities of the 18th president of Clark College.
-The audio-visual material featured here date primarily from the 1960s and include recordings of speeches and panel discussions on economic development and African-American education, as well as Clark College ceremonies.
+The audio-visual materials featured here date primarily from the 1960s and include recordings of speeches and panel discussions on economic development and African-American education, as well as Clark College ceremonies.

 A series of Atlanta University photographs are available within the Digital Library of Georgia.
 The photograph collection represents late nineteenth and early-twentieth century photograph collection that documents the history of Atlanta University, its students, alumni, and supporters.